thecml/kubernetes-on-arm/README.md

 ## Docker versions

-With this release, only `docker 1.10.0` and higher is supported.
+With release `v0.6.5` and higher, only `docker-1.10.0` and higher is supported.

 ## Cross-compiling